Table of Contents[Hide][Show]

 What to do: Add 2+ cups of Epsom salt to a warm/hot bath and soak for 20+ minutes.

 A hairstylist once used a texturizing salt spray on my hair and I loved the body and texture that resulted.
 I wasn’t willing to spend the $30+ it cost, so I started experimenting with DIY options.
 Now, I use my beach waves spray most days and combine it with my dry shampoo if I’m not washing my hair that day.

 What to do: Use this recipe to make a beach waves spray with magnesium.
 If using dry shampoo, use it first and comb/brush through hair before spraying with the salt spray.

 We use topical magnesium spray all the time but my kids don’t love the tingly skin feel they get after using it.
 (And I don’t love the dry skin that can sometimes result from direct use on the skin.)
 Years ago, I started making this soothing magnesium lotion to solve those problems.
 Now, this lotion is a daily staple in our house.

 What to do: Use this recipe to make your own soothing magnesium lotion.
 If you don’t want to try the DIY, there is also a great brand of pre-made magnesium lotion available here.

 8. Grow Better Vegetables

-When I was in 4-H years ago (more than I’d like to admit!), we learned that epsom salt can be used to improve a vegetable garden.
-These days, I add 1 tablespoon per plant a couple times during the year and it helps plant growth, especially tomatoes.
+When I was in 4-H years ago (more than I’d like to admit!), we learned that Epsom salt can be used to improve a vegetable garden.
+These days, I add 1 tablespoon per plant a couple of times during the year and it helps plant growth, especially tomatoes.